Hellod035/eSNS_vel/README.md

 ## Use this repository
-Run Run *main* to get the simulation results, and run *video* to watch the simulation demonstration.
+Run *main* to get the simulation results, and run *video* to watch the simulation demonstration.